How to Get Motivated: Motion Creates Emotion

 I realized that my teacher was right, and I felt gratitude for his words.
 I was polarized to the emotional extremes of lethargy and discouragement when I was making my plan and it wasn’t working out like I thought it would.
 The use of action and motion took that emotion and polarized it to the other extreme which was excitement and motivation.

 The Principle of Polarity teaches us that everything has its opposites, similar in nature, but differing in degree.
-I was operating on a low vibration, and getting in motion raised my vibration and as a consequence, polarized me to the higher vibration of the pole of the emotions I was experiencing.
+I was operating on a low vibration when I was lackadaisically planning, and getting in motion raised my vibration.
+As a consequence, the inspiring emotions I felt when I started practicing polarized me to the higher vibration of the pole of the emotions I was experiencing.

 Lethargy and excitement are similar in nature, yet different in degree.
 They are two ends of a pole of energy and by the law of the Principle, they cannot simultaneously exist.
-By raising my vibration, I did not kill out or destroy my lethargy, I simply raised it on the emotional scale to its polar opposite, excitement.
+By raising my vibration by getting into motion, I did not kill out or destroy my lethargy.
+I simply raised it on the emotional scale to its polar opposite, excitement.
 It is the same concept with discouragement and motivation.

 The next time you are feeling lethargic or discouraged, get yourself moving (literally) towards your goal.
 Raise your vibration with motion and transmute your emotion to the ones you desire: excitement and motivation.